T

 +

-English is widely understood and spoken in tourist areas of Jaipur.
-Hotel staff, tour guides, and many shopkeepers will be fluent or at least conversational in English.
-While Hindi is the primary local language, English is commonly used for communication with visitors.
+English is widely understood and spoken in tourist areas of Jaipur, particularly in hotels, major attractions, and by guides and shopkeepers.
+While Hindi is the local language, English is commonly used for communication with visitors.
+Learning a few basic Hindi phrases can enhance your experience, but you should have no trouble navigating with English.

 What's the best area to stay in Jaipur?